 - Get the steaks out of the refrigerator for fifteen minutes before grilling.1½ pounds Beef tenderloin steaks

 - Pour the olive oil and vinegar in the bowl.½ cup olive oil, ⅓ cup red wine vinegar

-- Smooth the sauce in the blender (you may keep small bits of pepper and onion) and serve in a pretty bowl.
+- Smooth the sauce in the food processor (you may keep small bits of pepper and onion) and serve in a pretty bowl.

 - When you don't use a charcoal bbq heat the gas grill or grill pan until it's hot.

 - Brush the steaks with some olive oil and add salt and pepper to the taste.¼ teaspoon sea salt, ⅛ teaspoon ground black pepper

-- Grill the steak about 5 minutes (medium) while turning the meat after about 3 minutes.
+- Grill the steak for about 5 minutes (medium) while turning the meat after about 3 minutes.

-- Then serve the meat with the chimichurry
+- Then serve the meat with the chimichurri.